-Everyone as an individual must have encountered sometimes with the situation where he/she has to choose what to do, yes its “what to do” that is worked upon by making smart decisions on different conditions.
+Everyone as an individual must have encountered sometimes the situation where he/she has to choose what to do, yes it's “what to do” that is worked upon by making smart decisions on different conditions.

 Suppose, in childhood, you might have taken a decision, like, what to wear, what to eat, go to school or not and many more.
 After growing up, you have to make a decision on a serious note as these decisions are directly or indirectly related to your profitability, more complex situations come when these decision makings take account into the business perspectives.

 For example, the market manager seeks for a number of customers who purchased more products, the loan manager asks for identifying risky loan applications to reach a cheaper loan failure rate.